serbotec/brevifolia-gatsby-forestry/content/posts/sunflower-sutra.md

 ---
 # “the mistery of the _bridge between the conscious and the unconscious_”

 Introduction

+Since the first school enrollment we learn to rationalize our thinking and to think as machines.
+We surrender ourself to noises, where we need to describe our act and thinking.
+Before acting, we must create an empathy and understanding to the sounds as a whole to encode the high volatile noises in the current world.

+Intuition is the state that bridges the sounds in the highly volatile ambiguous, complex and uncertain noises.

 What makes intuition special?

-\-Why are many not able to enter the bridge?
+Why are many not able to enter the bridge?

-\-Humans become machines
-Since the first school enrollment we learn to rationalize our thinking and  to think as machines.

 \-Whats differs us when machine can become conscoius?
 Lex Podcast and talking about

+Was wird uns später von Maschinen unterscheiden?

+Empathie, Kreativität, _Intuition_

+Entering the state of intuition
+\-text

 How can we trust upcoming talents with a strong intuition?

-How can we access the state of intuition?
-\-text

-Intuition as incubator and driving
+Intuition as incubator (technology)

+Intuition as drive (sport)

 I walked on the banks of the tincan banana dock and sat down under the huge shade of a Southern Pacific locomotive to look for the sunset over the box house hills and cry.